NGPVAN/job-descriptions/director-of-engineering.md

 You don't have to fit all of these bullets, but if you don't fit any of them this is probably not the right job for you.

-* Expertise with JavaScript (not just jQuery wrangling; single-page application development or substantial Node.js use)
+* Exceptional communication skills
+* Experience managing more than one team at a time
 * Experience solving web scale problems
-* Experience with ASP.NET
+* Experience with some or all of our tech stack - ASP.NET, Angular, and Microsoft SQL
-* Knowledge of SQL and ORM best practices
-* Exceptional communication skills
 * Demonstrated contributions to the open source community (such as through an active GitHub account)

 About Us